Yoh0xFF/auto-printer/README.md

+# Auto Printer

-# Auto prints new PDF files in the directory with default printer
+Automatically prints new PDF files in the directory with default system printer